MahmoudG101/TIC-TAC-TOE-GAME/README.md

 •	A guiding text that asks if the player wants to play again or if the player wants to quit the game.

 ## Algorithm:
-Single player mode is implemented that tries to win the game against the user by using MiniMax_alpha_beta algorithm.
+Single player mode is implemented that tries to win the game against the user.

-Minimax algorithm is a recursive or backtracking method used in game theory and decision-making.
 It gives the optimum move for the player, assuming the opponent is also playing at their best during the game.